 Florida DOGE also condemned efforts by local governments to convert to clean energy or execute climate change policies, such as the use of electric vehicles.

-Trinity Webster-Bass is The Florida Trib’s inaugural Investigative Journalism Fellow and a Jacksonville native.
+Trinity Webster-Bass covers education for The Florida Trib.
 A recent Howard University graduate, she served as president of the Ida B. Wells Society for Investigative Reporting, reported for The Hilltop, and covered the 2024 Democratic National Convention and local politics for Howard University News Service.

 She began her career interning at WJCT 89.9 FM in Jacksonville before joining The Washington Post as an audio intern, where she produced an investigative story on police use of AI.
 Most recently, Trinity interned at The New York Times through the Ida B. Wells Society, reporting on cannabis legislation and pitfalls in the organ donation process.